Project Workflow

 5. Team Members: In sequence each team member uses the team laptop, opens git_hello_world.md, adds another line of text (e.g. “Hello this is (your name)!), and commits.
 At this point their should be 5 new lines in git_hello_world.md.

-7. Team Members: In sequence each team member pulls the new commits to their own laptops with git pull origin master, modifies the file again to add another line (totaling 10 new lines from the start of the exercise), commits, and pushes back to team’s repository
+7. Team Members: In sequence each team member pulls the new commits to their own laptops with git pull origin main, modifies the file again to add another line (totaling 10 new lines from the start of the exercise), commits, and pushes back to team’s repository

 Stretch Goal: Merge Conflicts